jorgeacostaupm/revisit/matrices/assets/consent.md

 #### Risks to study participants

-Each participant in this study is assigned a random ID for analyses.
+Each participant in this study is assigned a random ID for analysis.
 As such, your participation will remain anonymous and your responses will not be used to identify you.

 #### Benefits to research participants and others

-There may be no direct benefit to reserach participants.
+There may be no direct benefit to research participants.
 The possible benefits include exposure to interesting data visualization, along with helping inform the development of future data exploration platforms.